zainytech/wegoFoods/README.md

 ## Branches code:

-The complete ui code with dunctionality is on branch *master* meanwhile the testcases are on branch *testcase*
+The complete UI code with functionality is on branch *master* meanwhile the testcases are on branch *testcase*.

 ## Project Features